 Nothing is more important than the safety of children.

 Child abuse and neglect can occur through coercion or exploitation by a biological parent, foster parent, caregiver, day care worker, teacher, counselor, doctor, therapist, or even another child.
-Oftentimes the abuse is caused by persons in positions of trust.
+Oftentimes the abuse is caused by people in positions of trust.

-In instances of abuse by those who work for organizations, such as a school, church, or daycare, the organization can be held liable in certain circumstances such as being aware of the abuse and taking no action, failing to conduct a background check or failing to adequately supervise.
+In instances of abuse by those who work for organizations, such as a school, church, or daycare, the organization can be held liable in certain circumstances, such as being aware of the abuse and taking no action, failing to conduct a background check, or failing to adequately supervise.

 In some instances, the Oregon Department of Human Services (DHS) through its child protective services workers or foster parents fail to protect a foster child or other children in their care from child abuse or sex abuse.
 There also may be a failure to report or investigate child abuse while in foster care.